 At first, it was a little bit challenging to shift from drawing as if you’re holding a bar of soap to a more traditional manner but overall, I liked the experience.
 I even bought a wireless kit (around $25) to make my tablet more mobile.

 The decision in choosing Wacom isn’t difficult.
 Wacom is clearly one of the most popular brands in drawing tablets.
 But it does make me wonder, are there alternatives?
 And if there are tablets worthy of even being compared to Wacom, are they even worth a try?

 So I collected 10 Wacom Drawing Tablet Alternatives, hoping that once you are tasked to make the same decision I made, you’ll have to at least challenge Wacom to improve more because it’s not your only choice.

 Trust Flex Ultra Thin Design ($47)

-Trust has an arsenal of graphic tablets specifically designed to allow you realize imagined designs.
+Trust has an arsenal of graphic tablets specifically designed to allow you to realize imagined designs.
 Its products are aimed toward making graphic-creation easier, for left- and right-handed people.